complexorganizations/dji-feed-analysis/README.md

 rm -f installer.sh
 ```

-#### Terraform: comming soon.

 #### Use Case:
 - Find out a person's or an object's real-time coordinates.
-- large-scale field scanning and automatically mapping the locations of things.
+- large-scale field scanning and automatically mapping the locations of things (People & Cars...).

 #### Why are only these drone supported?
-- Currently only these drones are supported since the flight path can be fully automated.
+- Currently only these drones are supported since the flight path can be fully automated using [FlightHub](https://www.dji.com/flighthub-2)

 #### How to connect your DJI drone to the cloud?
 - DJI APP > Settings > Transmission > Live Streaming Platforms > RTMP > `rtmp://localhost:1935/drone_0?user=Administrator&pass=Password`